 517.965 Project coordinating committee.
 A project coordinating committee shall be composed of representatives from the State Department of Geology and Mineral Industries, all permitting and cooperating agencies, local government agencies and affected federal agencies.
-Each permitting and cooperating agency shall designate an appropriate staff member to the committee.
+Each permitting and cooperating agency shall designate an appropriate staff member to serve on the committee.
 The project coordinating committee shall share information and coordinate county, state and federal permitting requirements in order to avoid contradictory requirements, facilitate the exchange of ideas, optimize communication and avoid duplicative effort.
-If a chemical process mine is proposed on federal land, the project coordinating committee shall work with the affected federal agency in accordance with a memorandum of agreement established by the department and the federal agency to facilitate the state and federal application process and to coordinate the two processes to the fullest extent possible.
+If a mining operation is proposed on federal land, the project coordinating committee shall work with the affected federal agency in accordance with a memorandum of agreement established by the department and the federal agency to facilitate the state and federal application process and to coordinate the two processes to the fullest extent possible.
 In carrying out its responsibilities, the project coordinating committee shall include opportunities for public participation.
-[1991 c.735 s.10]
+[1991 c.735 §10; 2013 c.371 §14]

 - 517.967 Technical review team.
 (1) A technical review team shall be composed of representatives from the State Department of Geology and Mineral Industries and each permitting agency and cooperating agency.
-The technical review team shall: - (a) Establish methodology guidelines to be followed in the collection of baseline data; - (b) Coordinate with the applicant the use of baseline data collection methodologies as approved by the permitting and cooperating agencies; and - (c) Determine whether the chemical process mining operation as proposed in the consolidated application complies with the standards established in ORS 517.956 and any other applicable requirements for a permit listed under ORS 517.971. - (2) Each permitting agency and cooperating agency shall designate an appropriate staff member to serve on the technical review team.
-[1991 c.735 s.11]
+The technical review team shall: - $\begin{array}{c} \hbox{(a) Establish methodology guidelines to} \\ \hbox{be followed in the collection of baseline data;} \end{array}$ - (b) Coordinate with the applicant the use of baseline data collection methodologies as approved by the permitting and cooperating agencies; and - (c) Determine whether the mining operation as proposed in the consolidated application complies with ORS 517.956 and any other applicable requirements for a permit listed under ORS 517.971. - (2) Each permitting agency and cooperating agency shall designate an appropriate staff member to serve on the technical review team.
+[1991 c.735 §11; 2013 c.371 §15]